vittorioPiotti/PathGraph-JavaFX/README.md

 >  * **Cannot** to know during on click callback on element the selected edge or node
 >  * **Cannot** to use the selcted edge or node to make custom callbacks
 >
-> Will be fixed bugs with new callbacks managing system in the next update
+> Bugs wil be fixed with new callbacks managing system in next update
+> _Working on 1.0.3_

 <img src="https://github.com/vittorioPiotti/PathGraph-ForkBased/blob/master/github/socialpreview26.png" alt="Icona" width="100%"/>